goncalopp/simple-ocr-opencv/README.md

 You can use your own images, by placing them on the `data` directory.
 Grounding images interactively can be accomplished by using `grounding.UserGrounder`.
 For more details check `example_grounding.py`

+#### Copyright and notices

+This project is available under the [GNU AGPLv3 License](https://www.gnu.org/licenses/agpl-3.0.txt), a copy should be available in LICENSE.
+If not, check out the link to learn more.

+    Copyright (C) 2012-2017 by the simple-ocr-opencv authors All authors are the copyright owners of their respective additions

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU AGPLv3 License, as found in LICENSE.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.